vegaprotocol/vegacapsule/readme.md

 vegacapsule network destroy --home-path=/var/tmp/veganetwork/testnetwork
 ```

+> ⚠️ Information:
-> ℹ️ NOTE: Capsule preserves some files when starting and stopping the network, for example any pre-generated keys, the genesis file, and any node configurations in the [network configuration file](https://github.com/vegaprotocol/vegacapsule/tree/main/net_confs).
+> Capsule preserves some files when starting and stopping the network, for example any pre-generated keys, the genesis file, and any node configurations in the [network configuration file](https://github.com/vegaprotocol/vegacapsule/tree/main/net_confs).
 In order to start network with new values in these files, use  the `vegacapsule network destroy` command.

 ### Commands for ethereum network